Katie Smith – Head Coach – 2nd Season – Ohio State ’96

 - Three-time Olympic Gold Medalist (2000, 2004, 2008)

-Katie Smith enters her fifth season as a member of the New York Liberty coaching staff, but first as the team’s head coach, after having been named the 7th head coach in franchise history in October 2017.
+Katie Smith enters her sixth season as a member of the New York Liberty coaching staff, but second as the team’s head coach, after having been named the 7th head coach in franchise history in October 2017.
 She served the 2015-16 seasons as associate head coach, was an assistant coach with the Liberty from 2014-15.
 Since Smith joined the coaching staff, the Liberty has posted an overall record of 81-55 (.596), posting 3-straight 20-win seasons and WNBA Playoffs berths from 2015-17.

 Smith spent the 2013 season – her final in the WNBA – with the Liberty, reuniting with Bill Laimbeer who she won two titles with as a member of the Detroit Shock (now Dallas).
 She retired after the 2013 campaign, finishing her 17-year playing career as the all-time leading scorer in women’s professional basketball and second in WNBA history, scoring 7,885-career points as a professional and 6,452 in the WNBA.